jmsdnns/blag/content/music/journal/guide-simple-demos/index.md

 This kind of simple language is exactly how I talk in a room with musicians when we're writing a song.
 No one has to read sheet music or get into the weeds about some intellectual approach to music.
 We play riffs to each other and talk about repeating them some number of times in an arrangement.

-# Track Errything
+# Track Everything

-We'll first record guitars for what we have so far.
-Then we'll pan that track to the left and start playing out of the other guitar track to jam on the song and write the second guitar parts.
+We'll record guitars for what we have so far.
+Then we'll pan that track to the left and start playing out of the other guitar track to jam with the idea, writing the second guitar parts as we go.

-But first, amps.
+But before that, amps.

 ## Simulated Amplification